-The best solution I’ve came across is Yumpu.com, a free embedding solution for PDFs that doesn’t have any strings attached- no fees and no ads.
-Yumpu converts PDF Files into electronic “magazines” which easily can be embeded into your website.
+The best solution I’ve come across is Yumpu.com.
+A free embedding solution for PDFs that don’t have any strings attached- no fees and no ads.
+Yumpu converts PDF Files into electronic “magazines” which easily can be embedded into your website.
 That alone was enough to get my attention.
 It turns out that Yumpu is actually awesome.

 1.)
 Just upload your PDF to Yumpu.com:

-2.) and get your embed code for your HTML5 flipbook, which can be pasted into your website:
+2.)
+Get your embed code for your HTML5 flipbook, which can be pasted into your website:

 I could tweet out links to my PDF magazines to my followers with the click of a button.
 That’s a really important feature for me, because I have a lot of readers who use mobile devices.
 For them, it’s easiest to know when I have a new edition out by checking social media alerts.
 I was very relieved to know that I could still stay in touch with readers this way without needing to pay.

 Embed PDF in HTML with extra features

 However, this always came with some kind of catch.

 Lots of service providers wanted to charge me a monthly fee to embed PDF in HTML to unlock the better features.
 I’m not prepared to pay those kinds of charges.

 On the other hand, there are some companies that are willing to give these features away for free.
 At least, they don’t charge you any money.
 Instead, they insert ads into your PDF content.